 which has crystal clear water, and a long shingle beach curving

 away from the town promenade along to a calm blue lagoon.
-In addition

 to good value hotels - usually with pools - in Olu Deniz town, there